language and parsing

 record a 'wav' file from the microphone, saving it to 'hello.wav'

-This begins an 8,000 Hz, monaural 8-bit WAV recording, which is not
+This begins an 8,000 Hz, monaural 8-bit WAV recording, which is not very good quality.

 make a high-fidelity recording from the mic and save it to 'goodbye.wav'